 We'd recommend Val Cenis - it's great for beginners to gain confidence, and is home to what the resort claims is the longest green run in the world!

 Each resort tends to have a range of accommodation, both types and location.
 If you or anyone in your party are beginners, it may be worth thinking about distance to the nearest green slopes, nearest lift and the ski school meeting point.

 There's also many different types of accommodation (discover more about their differences in our guide!) and some may be more suitable for beginners than others.

 4. What should you pack for your first ski holiday?

-You will need waterproof, warm clothing.
-This includes a ski jacket, saloppettes (ski trousers), ski socks, long johns if its really cold, under layers such as roll necks/tshirts, scarf or turtle neck, waterproof ski gloves, hat/headband, sunglasses, ski googles.
-Layering your clothes under your ski jacket is much better than just one big jumper – you’ll stay warmer.
-You will also need some sort of footwear for the evening that has some grip.
-Snowboots or trainers would be best.
-Other things you will need to take is high factor sun cream; the sun is much stronger in the mountains and it reflects off the snow.
+You will need waterproof, warm clothing!
+We'd recommend packing a ski jacket, salopettes (ski trousers), ski socks, under layers such as roll necks/tshirts, a scarf, waterproof ski gloves, hat/headband, sunglasses and ski googles.
+Layering your clothes under your ski jacket is much better than just one big jumper as you’ll stay warmer.
+You will also need some sort of footwear for the evening that has some grip; snowboots or trainers are best.

+Remember: you will need to take high factor sun cream with you - the sun is much stronger in the mountains due to the altitude, plus it reflects off the snow!